Milad-Akarie/auto_route_library/README.md

 }
 ```

-Now you can access to your router anywhere inside of your App without using context.
+Now you can access your router anywhere inside of your app without using context.

 ```dart
 getIt<AppRouter>().push(...);